v 3.7.web 2025

 It is an uncommon set (Holger Langer thinks his is one of only around four surviving originals) but the pattern has been revived in reproductions.

 The most individual feature of the set is the wide, bell-like stems of the pawns.
 The knights are on pedestals.
-The king and queen have typical Soviet-style heads and opposite finials.
+The King and Queen have typical Soviet-style heads and opposite finials.

 1950s